September 27, 2022

 COASTAL VIEWS & WIND

 The next few hours were completely dry, and there were even some brief glimpses of blue in the sky.
 I knew better than to assume the rain was truly over as I continued walking west toward the next town.
-The coast can be a fickle mistress and the weather forecast wasn’t looking favorable.
-But at least my outlook was — I didn’t want to quit the Camino today.
+The coast can be a fickle mistress, and the weather forecast wasn’t looking favorable.
+But at least my mental outlook was — I didn’t want to quit the Camino today.

 As I crested a dirt road, I could hear the loud waves of the ocean even before I saw them.
 The town of Comillas was ahead of me, and I was finished with the first 10 kilometers of the day before I even knew it.